2025 Africa Cup of Nations final

-The 2025 Africa Cup of Nations final will be a football match will be played on 18 January 2026.
-It will determined the winner of the 2025 Africa Cup of Nations, the 35th edition of the biennial African tournament organized by the Confederation of African Football (CAF).
-The match is scheduled to be played at the Prince Moulay Abdellah Stadium in Rabat, Morocco.
+The 2025 Africa Cup of Nations final was a football match played on 18 January 2026 at the Prince Moulay Abdellah Stadium in Rabat, Morocco.
+It determined the winners of the 2025 Africa Cup of Nations (AFCON), the 35th edition of the biennial African tournament organised by the Confederation of African Football (CAF), and was contested between Senegal and hosts Morocco.